bgalvao/ds-cookiecutter/README.md

     - [Deepchecks](https://deepchecks.com) for data and model validation. 🧪
     - [pytest](https://docs.pytest.org/en/7.1.x/) to run Deepchecks in your codebase. ✅
 - Iterative tools
-    - [DVC](https://dvc.org) for data and model versioning and cached experiment pipelines. 🎛️
-    - [MLEM](https://mlem.ai/) as an alternative tool for model deployment. 😺
     - [DVC](https://dvc.org) for data and model versioning and cached experiment pipelines 🎛️  - ensuring **_experiment reproducibility_**.
     - [MLEM](https://mlem.ai/) as an alternative tool for model deployment.😺
 - [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) for data exploration and literate programming. 📚